camillecochener/camillecochener.github.io/index.md

 <div style="text-align: justify">

 <p>
 My name is Camille COCHENER.
 I am passionate about Data Science and Artifical Intelligence.
 Originally from Normandy, I'm currently living in the beautiful city of Paris in France.
 It's been <span style="#1ABC9C">4 years I'm working in Data Science</span> : 3 years in different companies and 1 year during which I attended a Post Master Degree.
-At the present time, <span style="#1ABC9C">I am looking for a position of Senior Data Scientist starting from February/March 2021</span>.
+At the present time, <span style="color:blue">I am looking for a position of Senior Data Scientist starting from February/March 2021</span>.
 </p>

 <p>